Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

 \section{Sub-holonomic $\Dzr$-modules}

-We always denote by $\partial$ the derivation associated to the local coordinate $y$ of the affine open subset $U$ of $\X$.
-Let us call $\G$ the set of all admissible formal blow-ups $\X' \to \X$ of $\X$.
-For another admissible formal blow-up $\X" \to \X$ of $\X$, we say that $\X" \geq \X'$ if the blow-up $\X" \to \X$ factors through $\X' \to \X$.
-The morphism $\pp : \X" \to \X'$ is then an admissible blow-up which is uniquely determined by the universal property of blow-ups.
+Let us denote by $\G$ the set of all admissible formal blow-ups $\X' \to \X$ of $\X$.
+For another admissible formal blow-up $\X'' \to \X$ of $\X$, we say that $\X'' \geq \X'$ if the blow-up $\X'' \to \X$ factors through $\X' \to \X$.
+The corresponding morphism $\pp : \X'' \to \X'$ is then an admissible blow-up which is uniquely determined by the universal property of blow-ups.
 As a consequence, the set $\G$ of admissible blow-ups of $\X$ is partially ordered and directed, ie any two elements have a common upper bound.
-The Zariski-Riemann space associated with $\X$ is defined as the projective limit of all admissible blow-ups: $\zr := \varprojlim_{\X' \in \G} \X'$.
+The Zariski-Riemann space associated with $\X$ is defined as the projective limit of all admissible blow-ups:

 Since the formal curve $\X$ is connected and quasi-compact, the Zariski Riemann space $\zr$ is also connected and quasi-compact.
 This is proved for example in \cite[section II.3.1]{rigid}.
 For an admissible blow-up $\X' \in \G$, we denote by $\sp : \zr \to \X'$ the canonical projection.
 This map is quasi-compact, closed and projective.
-If $\X" \geq \X'$, then we have $\sp = \pp \circ \, \spp$, where $\pp : \X" \to \X'$ is an admissible blow-up.
+If $\X'' \geq \X'$, then we have $\sp = \pp \circ \, \spp$, where $\pp : \X'' \to \X'$ is the associated admissible blow-up.